evidentlyai/evidently/docs/book/evaluations/snapshots.md

 ws.add_test_suite(project.id, drift_checks)
 ```

 **Send a snapshot**.
 The `add_report` or `add_test_suite` methods generate snapshots automatically.
-If you already have a snapshot (e.g., a previously saved Report), you can load it to Python and add it to your Project:
+If you already have a snapshot (e.g., you previously saved it), you can load it load and send it to your Project:

 ```python
 ws.add_snapshot(project.id, snapshot.load("data_drift_snapshot.json"))
 ```

 {% hint style="info" %}
 **Snapshot size**.
-A single upload to Evidently Cloud should not exceed 50MB for free users or 500MB for the Pro plan.
-This limitation applies to the size of the resulting JSON, not the dataset itself.
-For example, a data drift report for 50 columns and 10,000 rows of current and reference data results in a snapshot of approximately 1MB.
+A single upload to Evidently Cloud should not exceed 50MB (Free plan) or 500MB (Pro plan).
+This limitation applies to the size of the JSON, not the dataset itself.
+Example: a data drift report for 50 columns and 10,000 rows of current and reference data results in a snapshot of approximately 1MB.
 (For 100 columns x 10,000 rows: ~ 3.5MB; for 100 columns x 100,000 rows: ~ 9MB).
-However, the size varies depending on the metrics or tests used.
+The size varies depending on the metrics or tests used.
 {% endhint %}

 ## Add dataset

-When you upload a Report or Test Suite, you can optionally include the Dataset.
-This will upload the raw dataset you evaluated, together with added Descriptors (if any).
-This is useful for raw-level debugging and analysis.
+When you upload a Report or Test Suite, you can optionally include the Dataset you evaluated, together with added Descriptors (if any).
+This helps with row-level debugging and analysis.

 Use the `include_data` parameters (defaults to False):